 The treasury management function ensures that the Council's funds are managed in accordance with the relevant professional codes, so that sufficient cash is available to meet service activity.
-This involves both the organisation of the cashflow and where capital plans require, the organisation of approporiate borrowing facilities.
+This involves both the organisation of the cashflow and, where capital plans require, the organisation of approporiate borrowing facilities.
 The strategy covers the relevant treasury / prudential indicators, the current and projected debt positions and the annual investment strategy.
 The primary objectives of the Council's borrowing strategy is to minimise the revenue impact of borrowing and to effectively manage the repayment profile of the debt.

-The treasury strategy aligns with the Council Plan by contributing to "a sound financial position" and "making the best use of all resources" as referred to under the banner of "Underpinning our Priorities".
+The treasury strategy aligns with the Council Plan by contributing to "an efficient Council that maximises resources and provides value for money as referred to under the objective of "A Council for the Future".
 The Council Plan can be found on the Council's website at: www.north-ayrshire.gov.uk.